danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part1.md

 withCamelCaseTheFirstWordIsLowerCaseWhileAllSubsequentWordsAreUpperCase

 It is also common to substitute underscores ('_') for spaces in variable names.
-In general, variable names should not be too long, but should err on the side of decription rather than brevity to facilitate the code's readability.
+In general, variable names should not be too long, but should err on the side of description rather than brevity to facilitate the code's readability.
 For instance, if you are keeping track of the number of blueberries, it is better to call the variable 'numBlueberries' than simply 'n' or 'b'.

 Variables can hold data of different types.
 Although Python does not make you explicitly declare the type of data you will be using, it is important to know the types because they will each behave differently in your code.
 Although there are many different types of data supported by Python, the most common are: